Yutian Chen portrait

 Guangdong Cardiovascular Institute

-Mentored by Professor Yiyu Shi and Xiaowei Xu, I proposed an encoder-decoder architecture to perform semantic segmentation on cardiac MRI sequence.
+Mentored by Professor Yiyu Shi and Dr. Xiaowei Xu, I proposed an encoder-decoder architecture to perform semantic segmentation on cardiac MRI sequence.
 By introducing Temporal constraint on segmentation result, the model improved the accuracy by 2% on ACDC Dataset comparing to the baseline model.